 Advocacy

 NASP supports equitable participation and equal opportunity in all business dealings.
-As part of NASP’s objectives to foster the growth and development of minorities and women; of minority-controlled and women-controlled institutions in the securities industry and to pursue progressive and balanced policies affecting public and private finance, NASP has an active legislative agenda.
+Part of NASP’s objectives is to foster the inclusion and development of diverse men and women, and the growth of businesses they control, within the financial services industry.
+In order to pursue progressive and balanced policies affecting public and private finance, NASP maintains an active agenda around public affairs and regulation.

 NASP Public Policy Priorities